MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-outlook.md

 You must manually sign in to your CRM in the following cases:

-- If you are using Dynamics 365 environment and have signed out of your CRM from Sales Copilot
+- If you are using Dynamics 365 environment and have signed out of your CRM from Copilot for Sales

 - If you are using Salesforce CRM

-You can use basic capabilities of Sales Copilot without signing in to your CRM.
-However, to use all the advanced capabilities of Sales Copilot, you must sign in to your CRM.
+You can use basic capabilities of Copilot for Sales without signing in to your CRM.
+However, to use all the advanced capabilities of Copilot for Sales, you must sign in to your CRM.

-1. In the **Sales Copilot** pane, select **Sign in** in the banner at the top or card at the bottom.
+1. In the **Copilot for Sales** pane, select **Sign in** in the banner at the top or card at the bottom.

     :::image type="content" source="media/manual-sign-in.png" alt-text="Screenshot showing sign in button.":::